Cookie Policy

 Cookies

-A cookie (sometimes referred to as local storage object or LSO) is a data file placed on a device.
+A cookie is a small text file sent by a website to a device, where it is stored by a web browser.
 Cookies can be created through a variety of web-related protocols and technologies, such as HTTP (sometimes referred to as “browser cookies”), HTML5, or Adobe Flash.
-For more information on third-party cookies that we use for analytics, please review the table of cookies and tracking technologies within this Cookies and Tracking Technologies Policy.
+Web Beacons

-Small graphic images or other web programming code called web beacons (also known as “1×1 GIFs” or “clear GIFs”) can be included in our online service’s pages and messages.
+Small graphic images or other web programming code called web beacons (also known as “1×1 GIFs” or “clear GIFs”) can be included on the Digital Properties’ pages and in messages that you receive from us.
 Web beacons are invisible to you, but any electronic image or other web programming code inserted into a page or e-mail can act as a web beacon.

 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies.
-In contrast to HTTP cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on web pages and are about the size of the period at the end of this sentence.
+In contrast to HTTP cookies, which are stored on a user’s device, clear gifs are embedded invisibly on web pages and are about the size of the period at the end of this sentence.

 Deterministic Finger-printing Technologies